Creepers, mobs, and pickaxes.

 But, these “spooky season” terms did remind me of the fact that, yes, Minecraft was the thing a few years ago.
 In fact, it’s still a very big thing today, and deserving of some fresh coverage.

 How much clout does the game still carry?
-Minecraft was boasting over 131 millions monthly players as of last October
+Minecraft was boasting over 200 million monthly active users as of January 2026.

 And check out the usage of the term "Minecraft" over time.:

 This is a Google Trends graph that shows the relatively popularity of the term "Minecraft" over time.
-So, while it looks like the term "Minecraft" peaked in June 2013, it's still nearly half as popular now, even nine years later.
+So, while it looks like the term "Minecraft" peaked in June 2013, it's still over half as popular now, even 13 years later.
 And while not certain, many games probably can't boast that same stat.

 But why do we really care?